I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONPositron emission mammography (PEM) is a form of positron emission tomography (PET) that uses a high-resolution, mini-camera detection technology for imaging the breast.
-As with PET, PEM provides functional rather than anatomic information on the breast.
-This policy will address the use of PEM for presurgical planning and staging, monitoring response to therapy, and monitoring for recurrence of breast cancer.
+Positron emission mammography (PEM) is a form of positron emission tomography (PET) that uses high-resolution, mini-camera detection technology for imaging the breast.
+As with PET, PEM provides functional rather than anatomic information about the breast.
+PEM has been studied primarily for use in presurgical planning and evaluation of breast lesions.

 Also, refer to related medical policy, Scintimammography/Breast-Specific Gamma Imaging/Molecular Breast Imaging.

-POLICYThe use of positron emission mammography (PEM) is considered investigational.
+POLICYThe use of positron emission mammography (PEM) is considered investigational for all indications.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.